shubGupta10/builder-Log/README.md

 ## Authentication & Privacy

-- GitHub OAuth with **read-only scopes** — BuilderLog never writes to GitHub
+- **Read-Only Access:** BuilderLog *never* writes to your GitHub account or repositories.
+We only read your activity (commits, pull requests, timestamps) to build your timeline and insights.
-- Access tokens stored securely
+- **Why we need the `repo` scope:** To show your activity from private repositories, GitHub requires the `repo` scope.
+Unfortunately, GitHub does not offer a "read-only" scope for private repositories yet.
+Even though the authorization screen says "read and write", we ONLY read your data.
-- Public profile is **opt-in**
+- **Security:** Access tokens are stored securely.
-- You can disconnect GitHub at any time
+- **Control:** Your public profile is strictly **opt-in**, and you can disconnect GitHub at any time to delete your data.

 ---